 There’s no place like the moon or space!
 Kids love to explore places like space because it’s so mysterious, and beautiful.
 Have you ever watched the first lunar landing with your kids?
 It was made by Apollo 11 on July 20, 1969!
 The men collected samples and brought them back to Earth.
 Do you think they collected these fizzing moon rocks?
-Make your own moon rocks for a cool space theme science activity this year.
+Make your own moon rocks for a cool space activity this year.

 FIZZING MOON ROCKS ACTIVITY FOR COOL SPACE THEME